gistya/scripts/docs/instruments.rst

     If the instrument named ``givel`` in your world has four components, this will create a total of 5 work orders: one for assembling 10 givels, and an order of 10 for each of the givel's parts.
-Instruments are randomly generated, so your givel components may vary.
+Instruments are randomly generated, so your instrument names and components will vary.
 ``instruments order ilul``
     Creates work orders to assemble one ïlul.
-Spelling doesn't need to include the special ï character.
+Spelling does not need to include the special ï character.

 Options